luckight/OpenSARShipFilter/README.md

 If you have used this tool in your research, please cite our work.
 Reference:
-X. Leng,etc.On Noncircularity of Sea Surface in Single-Channel Synthetic Aperture Radar Imagery,IEEE TGRS, in previewing.
+X. Leng,etc.On Noncircularity of Sea Clutter, Ships, and Instrumental Artifacts in Single-Channel Synthetic Aperture Radar Imagery,IEEE TGRS, in previewing.

 Contact Email: luckight@163.com, kangmiao15@163.com, lzkmylz@163.com
 ///////////////////////////////////////////////////////////////////////////////